 You can’t come to Barcelona without trying paella… but don’t try it just anywhere!
 There are plenty of restaurants selling paella in Barcelona, and many use the dish’s fame to sell an inferior paella to tourists.

 The best paella restaurants are, unsurprisingly, near Barcelona’s port, in the neighborhood of Barceloneta.
 Among beachy cafes and the Barcelona beach hotels you’ve been dreaming of, you’ll find the restaurants that have been serving this rice and ultra-fresh seafood masterpiece for generations.

 We ate outside facing the port at La Mar Salada and had an unforgettable meal!
 Enjoy a leisurely late lunch here, as the locals do, taking time to savor this typically Spanish dish.

-After your paella lunch, take time to explore the Barceloneta neighborhood.
+After your paella lunch, take time to explore the Barceloneta neighborhood near the Barcelona cruise port and harbor.
 You’ll notice as soon as you step foot in Barceloneta there is a completely different vibe, as if you’ve been transported from a metropolitan city to a Mediterranean beach town.

 Here you’ll see laundry hanging out of windows to dry, bicycles resting next to open doors leading into locals’ apartments, and surf shops lining up paddleboards and kayaks on the sidewalk.